sdivakarrajesh/Google-Drive-Java-API/README.md

 To use this code

 ##  Get the credentials
-First go to
+-First go to
 [console.developers.google.com](https://console.developers.google.com)
-and get enable G+ api and Drive Api
+and enable G+ api and Drive Api
-Then get the google services JSON and add it to the app folder of your android project
+-Then get the google services JSON and add it to the app folder of your android project

 ##  Adding the permissions